joerex1418/mlbstats/README.md

+## IMPORTANT, PLEASE READ:
-### The repository at this location is/will be deprecated.
+The repository at this location is deprecated.
 An in-progress dev version of the new repository will be available at the <b>beta</b> branch.
 Also, please note that the name of the repo has changed from "simplestats-mlb" to "mlbstats"

 -------------------------
 This is an UNOFFICIAL Python wrapper for the Official MLB StatsAPI (https://statsapi.mlb.com).
 I wrote this library with the intention of making baseball data retrieval as intuitive and robust as possible.